 Combinations of KO-t-Bu with other strong bases are used to generate "superbasic" media, e.g. with n-BuLi: J. Organomet.
 Chem., 8, 9 (1967); Pure Appl.
 Chem., 60, 1627 (1988); Tetrahedron Lett., 29, 4991 (1988); see also Phenylacetylene, A12139, 2-Methylindole, A10764, etc. In combination with Li 3-aminopropanamide, promotes the "zip" reaction for isomerizing alkynes to the terminal position; see 1,3-Diaminopropane, A11932, and Org.
 Synth.
 Coll., 8, 146 (1993).
 For use in combination with LDA for isomerization of epoxides to allylic alcohols, see Cyclohexene oxide, A13185.

 Suzuki, C.; Kato, K.; Tsuji, A. B.; Zhang, M. R.; Arano, Y.; Saga, T. Inhibition of radical reactions for an improved potassium tert-butoxide-promoted 11C-methylation strategy for the synthesis of alfa-11C-methyl amino acids.
 J. Labelled Compd.
 Radiopharm.
 2015, 58 (3), 127-132.

 Midya, G. C.; Kapat, A.; Maiti, S.; Dash, J. Transition-Metal-Free Hydration of Nitriles Using Potassium tert-Butoxide under Anhydrous Conditions.
 J. Org.
 Chem.
 2015, 80 (8), 4148-4151.

 Flammable solid.
-Self-heating: may catch fire.
+Self-heating in large quantities; may catch fire.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.